rcarvello/wcm_people_development/README.md

 ## The People Development Web App

-PD Wev App is a technical aid for assessing and developing skills in continuous improvement programs.
+The People Development (**PD**) Web App is a technical aid for assessing and developing skills in continuous improvement programs.

 Strategic human resources management is the lever for achieving excellence.
-The People Development (PD) app promotes the development of skills of people working in the factory, starting from the mapping of tasks and skills needed to carry out production activities.
-With the PD app, the skills of each worker are identified and assessed with a score; the values ​​recorded concern both the minimum skills required by the job and those detected by the evaluator.
-The deviations between the expected value and the assessed value, highlighted in a skills radar chart, allow the worker's training needs to be assessed and training action to be planned to fill the skills gap.
+The App promotes the development of skills of people working in the factory, starting from the mapping of tasks and skills needed to carry out production activities.
+With the PD App, the skills of each worker are identified and assessed with a score; the values ​​recorded concern both the minimum skills required by the job and those detected by the evaluator.
+The gap between the expected value and the assessed value, highlighted in a skills radar chart, allow the worker's training needs to be assessed and training action to be planned to fill the skills gap through the use of **HERCA** and **TWTTP**

-In **World Class Manufacturing (WCM)**, **HERCA** and effective **Ways to Teach People** are central to the **People Development** pillar.
-Here’s how they fit in:
+In **World Class Manufacturing (WCM)**, **HERCA** and effective **The Ways to Teach People (TWTTP)** are central to the People Development pillar.

 ----------